yungmuchen/ymchen-data-science-from-scratch/README.md

 Data Science from Scratch
 =========================
+Clone from https://github.com/joelgrus/data-science-from-scratch.
+For my study.

-Here's all the code and examples from the second edition of my book _Data Science from Scratch_.
+The code and examples from the second edition of book _Data Science from Scratch_.
 They require at least Python 3.6.

-(If you're looking for the code and examples from the first edition, that's in the `first-edition` folder.)

 If you want to use the code, you should be able to clone the repo and just do things like